oscardelben/rawler/README.txt

 Rawler is a Ruby library that crawls your website and see the status code of each of your links.
 Useful for finding dead links.

+Rawler will only parse pages with content type 'text/html', but it will check for the response code of every link.

 == SYNOPSIS:

   rawler http://example.com